ai4colonoscopy/.github/profile/README.md

 - 🎯 **High sensitivity in distinguishing precancerous polyps**
     - Not all polyps are created equal.
 Our AI is trained to differentiate between the harmless ones and those that could become cancerous, helping doctors prioritize treatment.
 - 🖼️ **Enhanced overall precision of colon evaluation**
     - It's not just about spotting polyps.
-Our AI provides a comprehensive view of the colon, helping doctors make more accurate assessments.
+AI provides a comprehensive view of the colon, helping doctors make more accurate assessments.
 - 😀 **No added risk to colonoscopy**
     - Here's the best part - all these benefits come with zero additional risk to the patient.
 It's like getting a free upgrade on your health check!